quarfzs/particle-life/readme.md

 ## Repository Structure

-There are two projects: A Java program, and a Flutter project which includes an Android app and a web version.
+There are two projects: A Java application, and a Flutter project which includes an Android app and a web version.
-Their source code is in the respective folders `java/` and `flutter/`.
+Their source code is in the respective folders `java-application/` and `flutter/`.

 ## Ready to use